yxs4406/Twitter_analysis_president_candidates/README.md

 # Twitter_analysis_president candidates
-Using twitter data to see how positive and negative of public attitude to president candidates (this project was first developed to investigated Republic, late extended to include Democratic candidates)
+Using twitter data to see how positive and negative of public attitude to president candidates (this project was first developed to investigate Republic, late extended to include Democratic candidates)

 File GOP_now.py is for present tweets analysis (collection 120 tweets for each candidate, then clean them, and pick out positive words and negative words <IMG SRC="emotional_120.jpg" ALT="Positive words and negative words">.